ICube-Robotics/ndisys_ros2/README.md

     source install/setup.bash
     ```

 -   Add you markers in the `polaris_description/config/polaris.config.xacro` file using the following macro.
 All the mentioned `.rom` files here will be loaded to the NDI device and will be tracked.
-It is adviced to load only the markers you are interested in broadcasting.
+It is advised to load only the markers you are interested in broadcasting.

     ```XML
     <xacro:ndi_sensor name="costum_name" srom="path_to_rom_bin_file"/>
     ```

     All the mentioned `.rom` files here will be loaded to the NDI device and will be tracked.
-It is adviced to load only the markers you are interested in broadcasting.
+It is advised to load only the markers you are interested in broadcasting.

 - You can now choose what trackers to publish in the `polaris_bringup/config/polaris_broadcaster.yaml` file by adding their names in `sensor_names` and IDs in `sensor_ids`.
 Also, edit the `world_frame` and `state_publish_rate` parameters to match your application.

     Example:
     ```YAML
     rigid_pose_broadcaster:
         ros__parameters:
             state_publish_rate: 10
             sensor_names:
             - marker1